rollerworks/search/doc/searches.rst

     use Rollerworks\Component\Search\Input\FilterQueryInput;
     use Rollerworks\Component\Search\Input\FilterQuery\QueryException;
     use Rollerworks\Component\Search\Input\ProcessorConfig;
+    use Rollerworks\Component\Search\FieldSetRegistry;
     use Rollerworks\Component\Search\Searches;

     // This example uses a PHP session, but you can actually use anything.
-    // Just mare you NEVER store a PHP serialized object on the client-side
+    // Just remember to NEVER store a PHP serialized object on the client-side
-    // as this makes possible inject arbitrary code! session_start();
+    // as this makes it possible to inject arbitrary code! session_start();

     $searchFactory = new Searches::createSearchFactoryBuilder()
         ->getSearchFactory();

+    $fieldSetRegistry = new FieldSetRegistry();

     $fieldset = $searchFactory->createFieldSetBuilder()
         ->add('id', 'integer')
         ->add('name', 'text')
         ->getFieldSet();

+    // It's important the FieldSet is registered in the FieldSetRegistry
+    // before serializing.
+Else you will get an exception thrown.
+    $fieldSetRegistry->add($fieldset);

     // The provided query can come from anything, like $_GET or $_POST
     $query = ... ;